Lala Lajpat Rai: Law

 In 1884, his father was transferred to Rohtak, and Rai came along after the completion of his studies at Lahore.
-In 1886, he moved to Hisar where his father was transferred, and started to practice law and became a founding member of the Bar council of Hisar along with Babu Churamani.
+In 1886, he moved to Hisar where his father was transferred, and started to practice law and became a founding member of the Bar Council of Hisar along with Babu Churamani.
 In the same year, he helped Mahatma Hansraj establish the nationalistic Dayananda Anglo-Vedic School, Lahore, and he also founded the Hisar district branches of the Indian National Congress, and the reformist Arya Samaj movement with several other local leaders.
 These included Babu Churamani (lawyer), the three Tayal brothers (Chandu Lal Tayal, Hari Lal Tayal and Balmokand Tayal), Dr. Ramji Lal Hooda, Dr. Dhani Ram, Arya Samaj Pandit Murari Lal, Seth Chhaju Ram Jat (founder of Jat School, Hisar) and Dev Raj Sandhir.
-In 1888 and again in 1889, he had the honor of being one of the four delegates from Hisar to attend the annual session of the Congress at Allahabad, along with Babu Churamani, Lala Chhabil Das and Seth Gauri Shankar.
+In 1888 and again in 1889, he had the honour of being one of the four delegates from Hisar to attend the annual session of the Congress at Allahabad, along with Babu Churamani, Lala Chhabil Das and Seth Gauri Shankar.
 In 1892, he moved to Lahore to practise before the Lahore High Court.
 To shape the political policy of India to gain independence, he also practised journalism, and was a regular contributor to several newspapers including The Tribune.
-He was also associated with the management of Punjab National Bank and Lakshmi Insurance Company in their early stages in 1894.
+He was also associated with the management of the Punjab National Bank and Lakshmi Insurance Company in their early stages in 1894.

-In 1914, he quit law practise to dedicate himself to the Indian independence movement and travelled to Britain, and then to the United States in 1917.
+In 1914, he quit law practice to dedicate himself to the Indian independence movement and travelled to Britain, and then to the United States in 1917.
 In October 1917, he founded the Indian Home Rule League of America in New York.
 He stayed in the United States from 1917 to 1920.
 His early freedom struggle was impacted by Arya Samaj and communal representation.

 Politics

-After joining the Indian National Congress and taking part in political agitation in Punjab, Lala Lajpat Rai Wadwal was deported to Mandalay, but there was insufficient evidence to hold him for subversion.
+After joining the Indian National Congress and taking part in political agitation in Punjab, Lala Lajpat Rai Wadwal was deported to Mandalay by the British Raj, but there was insufficient evidence to hold him for subversion.
 Lajpat Rai's supporters attempted to secure his election to the presidency of the party session at Surat in December 1907, but he did not succeed.

 Graduates of the National College, which he founded inside the Bradlaugh Hall at Lahore as an alternative to British-style institutions, included Bhagat Singh.
 He was elected President of the Indian National Congress in the Calcutta Special Session of 1920.
 In 1921, he founded Servants of the People Society, a non-profit welfare organisation, in Lahore, which shifted its base to Delhi after partition, and has branches in many parts of India.
+He was a politician who had followed the policy of non - violence.
 According to him, Hindu society needs to fight its own battle with caste system, position of women and untouchability.
 Vedas were an important part of Hindu religion and approved everyone should be allowed to read them and recite the mantras.
 He believed that everyone should be allowed to read and learn from the Vedas.